GiorgosG1an/Weather_App/README.md

 ### Create an OpenWeatherMap API key:
 - Visit OpenWeatherMap and sign up for a free account.
 - Generate an API key.
+- Add your api key in the code
 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.